ubergrape/pyspotlight/README.rst

 The following exceptions can occur:

 * `SpotlightException`
+  When:

-  This can happen if the response from spotlight did not contain any valid json
+  - the response from spotlight did not contain any valid JSON.
+  - the JSON response did not contain any needed fields or was not formed as excepted.
+  - You forgot to explicitly specify a protocol (http/https) in the API URL.

+  Usually the exception's message is telling you *exactly* what is wrong.
+If not, I might have forgotten some error handling.
+So just open up an issue on github.

 * `requests.exceptions.HTTPError`
   Is thrown when the response http status code was *not* 200.
 This could happen if you have a load balancer like nginx in front of your spotlight cluster and